vishnurohit87/ConvNet_Numpy/README.md

 Architecture: [conv - bn - relu] x M - global_average_pooling - affine - softmax.

-Worked on this project to understand the working of each individual compoent in a CNN.
+Worked on this project to understand the working of each individual component in a CNN.
 The implementation all the layers used in the network can be found in utils/layers.py

 Current configurations yield around 65% test set accuracy with 4 convolution layers (M=4).